I wish I could be better on my groceries expenses

 Started by Xiomara F.

-Followed by: @Sabrina @Armonie @Heather @krystal @Lashanda @Melora @Amonte @Brian @Edwina @Joshua @Adriana @Tabitha @Gobby @Kristen @Elaine @Suzanna @Shannon @Amanda @Stephanie @Misty @Patricia @Ronald @KIMBERLY @Juliann @Yvonne @Ninna @Jennifer @"Sherrie D" @Monica @Denise @Destiny @Esequiel @Summer @Christine @Deborah @Neosha @Kiara @Autumn @Destiny @angel @Travis @Veronica @Lisette @Charity @Cherrie @Christy @Kirsten @Lisa @Melissa @Scott @Donald @Melody @Yshaunda @Brittany @Lakisha @Takeshia @Felicia @Jeremy @Denishia @Willie @Lisa @Arendena @Jessica @Carmen @Elena @Edward @Jaymar @Luz @Priscilla @Angela @Theresa @Maria @Angela @"Kimberly Dee" @Chrissy @Daisia @Michelle @Lashonda @Kassidy @Tia @Tim @JOHN @Megan @Mindy @Yajaira @This @April @Rosa @Ashley @Shaira @Ashley @Kevin @Taylor @Brittany @Ronesha @Tracy @Laura @Tina @Shamika @Michelle @Shalanda @melissa @Crystal @Eva @Amy @Jessica @Luis @Crystal @"Lisa AKA Smallz" @Ohsha @Nikita @Thomasina @Paula @SABRINA @Lisa @Chrystal @Kimie @Jennifer @Marquita @william @andrea @Kristine @Jessica @Joanne @Elizabeth @Samanthia @Lorie @Kristina @Dawn @Alicia @Lashonda @Daymarelis @Timneshia @Angela @ALEXIS @Alicia @Alyssa @Ericka @Angel @Tori @ashley @Michael @Roberta @KRISTIN @Lanna @Eddie @Katie @Christy @Amber @Katie @Antonella @Leonel @Nicole @myeska @Ashley @Andrew @Amy @Erica @Aaron @Donna @Shalanda @Petronella @Ashly @Pay @Rendi @Lirik @Celeste
+Followed by: @Sabrina @Armonie @Heather @krystal @Lashanda @Melora @Amonte @Brian @Edwina @Joshua @Adriana @Tabitha @Gobby @Kristen @Elaine @Suzanna @Shannon @Amanda @Stephanie @Misty @Patricia @Ronald @KIMBERLY @Juliann @Yvonne @Ninna @"Sherrie D" @Monica @Denise @Destiny @Esequiel @Summer @Christine @Deborah @Neosha @Kiara @Autumn @Destiny @angel @Travis @Veronica @Lisette @Charity @Cherrie @Jennifer @Christy @Kirsten @Lisa @Melissa @Scott @Donald @Melody @Yshaunda @Brittany @Lakisha @Takeshia @Felicia @Jeremy @Denishia @Willie @Lisa @Arendena @Jessica @Carmen @Elena @Edward @Jaymar @Luz @Priscilla @Angela @Theresa @Maria @Angela @"Kimberly Dee" @Chrissy @Daisia @Michelle @Lashonda @Kassidy @Tia @Tim @JOHN @Megan @Mindy @Yajaira @This @April @Rosa @Ashley @Shaira @Ashley @Kevin @Taylor @Brittany @Ronesha @Tracy @Laura @Tina @Shamika @Michelle @Shalanda @melissa @Crystal @Eva @Amy @Jessica @Luis @Crystal @"Lisa AKA Smallz" @Ohsha @Nikita @Thomasina @Paula @SABRINA @Lisa @Chrystal @Kimie @Jennifer @Marquita @william @andrea @Kristine @Jessica @Joanne @Elizabeth @Samanthia @Lorie @Kristina @Dawn @Alicia @Lashonda @Daymarelis @Timneshia @Angela @ALEXIS @Alicia @Alyssa @Ericka @Angel @Tori @ashley @Michael @Roberta @KRISTIN @Lanna @Eddie @Katie @Christy @Amber @Katie @Antonella @Leonel @Nicole @myeska @Ashley @Andrew @Amy @Erica @Aaron @Donna @Shalanda @Petronella @Ashly @Pay @Rendi @Lirik @Celeste

 X